evmcnb/quartz/content/Impetigo.md

 ---
 tags:
   - Dermatology
-  - AIassisted
 title: Impetigo
 date created: Saturday, December 16th 2023, 2:14:14 pm
 date modified: 2024-03-11
 date: 2024-01-11
 ---
 Impetigo is a highly contagious bacterial skin infection primarily affecting children, although it can occur in people of all ages.

-It is characterized by the development of red sores or blisters, often around the nose and mouth, which can burst and form golden-coloured crusts.
-Impetigo is typically caused by *Staphylococcus aureus* or *Streptococcus pyogenes* bacteria.
+Impetigo is typically caused by *Staphylococcus aureus* or *Streptococcus pyogenes* bacteria (less commonly).

+> [!warning]
+> Children should be kept off off school during the infection due to the transmissibility.
 ## Causes/Factors

 The primary causes and risk factors for Impetigo include: